 Because of the shape and filling, it is best to treat your Kolaches with respect so you don’t have to worry about them sticking together or losing parts of their filling.

 Remember that it could take some thawing time when you are ready to use them.

 The key to delicious Kolaches after freezing is to let them properly thaw and then reheat them.

 Freezing Kolaches is really quite simple, but handle them with care to avoid them falling apart or having the filling stick to other Kolaches.

 You want them to still maintain their shape and deliciousness when you pull them back out.
 You will appreciate taking the time to freeze them nicely.

-- You CAN just toss them in a Ziploc-type bag, but we don’t recommend this as they can easily stick together or fall apart.
+- You CAN just toss them in a Ziploc-type bag like these, but we don’t recommend this as they can easily stick together or fall apart.

 - Find a container that seals well and allows plenty of room without taking up your whole freezer.
 A 3- to 4-inch deep plastic dish will work nicely.